BuddyForms/BuddyForms-Hierarchical-Posts/readme.txt

 == Changelog ==

+== 1.1 ==
+New option to select child forms and use different forms for the children.
+Also works with multible forms Added new option to allow to display child posts in the normal form views Make sure multiple child forms does work with BuddyPress enabled even if one of them is embedded and one is separated but both use the same parent.
+Added new option to select if post children should be added to the parent single above or under the content.
+Restructure the settings page
+Changed the form option array structure
+Restructure the code
+Multiple Fixes

 == 1.0.5 ==
 Fixed and issue with the dependencies check.
 The function tgmpa does not accepted an empty array.